szwiep/py_SBeLT/paper/paper.md

 [@Parker:2008; @Wainwright:2015; @Ancey:2020].
 However, a predictive approach to the bed load problem neglects the stochastic nature of transport due to the movements of individual particles [@Einstein:1937; @FurbDoane:2021], and interactions between moving particles and those on the bed surface [@Ancey:2006; @Ancey:2008; LeeJerol:2018].
-Here, we present an open-source Python model, `pySBeLT` (which stands for Stochastic Bed Load Transport), which simulates the kinematics of rarefied particle transport (low rates) as a stochastic process along a riverbed profile.
+Here, we present an open-source Python model, `pySBeLT`, which simulates the kinematics of rarefied particle transport (low rates) as a stochastic process along a riverbed profile.
+`pySBeLT` is short for *Stochastic Bed Load Transport*.
 The primary aim of `pySBeLT` is to offer an efficient and reasonable numerical means to probe connections between individual particle motions and local transport rates, or the flux.
 We suggest that `pySBeLT` is a suitable teaching tool to help introduce bed load transport to advanced undergraduate and graduate students alike.